 There are two main types of bronchitis, acute and chronic.

-Chronic bronchitis differs from acute bronchitis in several ways, for example, pathology, disease progression, major causes, treatments and prognosis.
+Chronic bronchitis differs from acute bronchitis: pathology, disease progression, significant causes, treatments, and prognosis.

-Recurrent incidences of acute bronchitis are the first steps that can lead to the development of chronic bronchitis, according to some doctors and researchers.
+According to some doctors and researchers, recurrent incidences of acute bronchitis are the first steps that can lead to the development of chronic bronchitis.

-Chronic bronchitis has as characteristic signs a recurrent cough for 3 months and can last up to 2 years, this cough comes with sputum production.
+Chronic bronchitis has been a characteristic sign of a recurrent cough for three months and can last up to 2 years; this cough comes with sputum production.

-In the bronchi can be generated much inflammation and swelling and a production of mucus in excess.
+The bronchi can be generated much inflammation and swelling and production of mucus in excess.

-There is a change in the cells that line the airways to varying degrees, due to inflammation.
+Due to inflammation, there is a change in the cells that line the airways to varying degrees.

-Many cells lining the airways lose the function of their cilia (appendages similar to hairs that are able to beat quickly) and, finally, the hair cells are lost.
+Many cells lining the airways lose the function of their cilia (appendages similar to hairs that can beat quickly), and, finally, the hair cells are lost.

-The structures responsible for maintaining the trachea, bronchi and nasal cavities free of particles and fluid (usually mucus) by moving them over their coating surface, are known as cilia.
+Cilia are responsible for maintaining the trachea, bronchi, and nasal cavities free of particles and fluid (normal mucus) by moving them over their coating surface.

-Often these cells are replaced that help to clear secretions (hair cells) by goblet cells.
+Often these cells have replaced that help to clear secretions (hair cells) with goblet cells.

 These cells are responsible for secreting mucus in the airways.

-The growth of bacteria is favored thanks to the warm and humid airways along with the nutrients that are in the mucus.
+The growth of bacteria is favored thanks to the warm and humid airways and the nutrients in the mucus.

 Due to bacterial overgrowth and the body’s inflammatory response, mucus often becomes infected.

-The flow of air to and from the pulmonary alveoli is usually and noticeably affected by inflammation, swelling and mucus, by narrowing and partially obstructing the bronchi and bronchioles.
+The flow of air to and from the pulmonary alveoli is usually and noticeably affected by inflammation, swelling, and mucus narrowing and partially obstructing the bronchi and bronchioles.

-When the body tries to clean and unclog the bronchi in the airways of particles and mucus or as an exaggerated reaction to the ongoing inflammation, chronic coughing is generated.
+Chronic coughing is generated when the body tries to clean and unclog the bronchi in the airways of particles and mucus or as an exaggerated reaction to the ongoing inflammation.

 The symptoms of chronic bronchitis increase with time, so it can become a progressive disease.

-For some doctors or researchers chronic bronchitis can be considered as a type of chronic obstructive pulmonary disease.
+For some doctors or researchers, chronic bronchitis can be considered a chronic obstructive pulmonary disease.

-Patients commonly have components of each of the aforementioned conditions, since these are not always separable.
+Patients commonly have components of each condition above since these are not always separable.

-Most people who are diagnosed with this condition are 45 years old or older, although all people can develop it.
+Most people diagnosed with this condition are 45 years old or older, although all people can develop it.